-- 3. Observe the crop for signs of stress or growth difference - 4.
+- 3. Observe the crop for signs of stress or growth difference [Photographs might be useful in this respect] - 4.
 Check for plants receiving little or no water because of system faults or blockages - 5.
 Measure or estimate the crop ground cover proportion